Jach/lgame/README.md

   (lgame.time:clock-tick 60))
 ```

+Note some examples still make use of their own `*running?*` variable.
+Do what
+you like.

 `clock-tick` should be called at the end of the frame, because it takes the duration of
 the frame into account for how long it should sleep for.
 Sleeping is done with `lgame::sdl-delay`.